chesio/bc-security/README.md

 # END BC Security
 ```

-After you have completed the setup, either wait for automatic synchronisation to kick in on next *locking* event or run manual synchronisation from the administration page.
+After you have completed the setup, either wait for automatic synchronization to kick in on next *locking* event or run manual synchronization from the administration page.

 ### External blocklist